Ryan-Bauroth/Project03_Pathfinding/README.md

 For pathfinding with diagonal movement disabled, the algorithm uses manhattan distance in order to pathfinder (ie: abs(start_x - target_x) + abs(start_y - target_y)).
 This estimates the distance from the target from a particular point.

 For pathfinding with diagonal movement enabled, the algorithm uses euclidian distance in order to pathfind (ie: sqrt((start_x - target_x)^2 + (start_y - target_y)^2)).
 This more accurately relfects the diagonal movement costs than the manhattan distance.

+## Resources
+- ChatGPT and JetBrains AI for occational code support and method documenation
+- PyGame for algorithm visualization and path customization